Kruptein/planarally-docs/docs/dm/assets.md

 As the DM, you will still be able to see the shape.
 This can be useful for having objects that are invisible but player-controlled, or invisible, but still affecting movement.

-Players with vision or edit access will still see the object with this enabled.
 There is currently no special indicator that shows it's invisible to other users.

 ### Is locked